-Educator Employment and Child Care Screening Policies
+Educator Employment and Screening Policies

-School districts for educators, and the Department of Children and Family Services for child care personnel, would be required to adopt stringent and effective policies for screening potential instructional employees and terminating these employees for misconduct.
+School districts would be required to adopt stringent and effective policies for screening potential instructional employees and terminating these employees for misconduct.
 The superintendent would be held responsible for communicating to the employees the expected ethical standards of the teaching profession and the procedures for reporting allegations of teacher misconduct.
-In addition, every school district would be required to notify the Department of Education (DOE) of the date of hire and date of termination for instructional employees and the DOE, in turn, must include this information on a secure website, or electronically verifiable and accessible by authorized district personnel.
-Required ethics training is made mandatory for private providers participating in the Voluntary Prekindergarten program and such providers are also governed by the restrictions on employment and conduct for similarly situated public employers.
+In addition, every school district would be required to notify the Department of Education (DOE) of the date of hire and date of termination for instructional employees and the DOE, in turn, must include this information on a secure website accessible by authorized district personnel.